Jorge Vilda: 2015–2022: Appointment and growing momentum

-2022–23 player dispute and World Cup title
+2022–23: Player dispute and World Cup victory

-In 2022, a dispute broke out between Vilda and fifteen Spanish players who boycotted the national team.
-The dispute arose after what the players, dubbed Las 15, perceived as a disappointing result at UEFA Women's Euro 2022, as well as their concerns about Vilda's coaching style and his retaliatory treatment of players.
+In September 2022, a dispute broke out between Vilda and fifteen Spanish players who boycotted the national team.
+The dispute arose after what the players, dubbed Las 15, perceived as a disappointing result at the Euro, as well as their concerns around Vilda's coaching style and treatment of players.

 The RFEF supported Vilda, who refused to resign and did not call up Las 15 for the following matches.
-Thirteen of them returned to the national team and competed in the 2023 FIFA Women's World Cup.
-In this tournament, Spain became world champions after defeating England 1–0 in the final, thanks to Olga Carmona's goal.
+Thirteen of the fifteen returned to the national team and competed in the 2023 Women's World Cup in which Spain became world champions after defeating England in the final.